capital-G/supercollider-wiki/Installing-SuperCollider-on-Ubuntu-systems.md

 ### Checking the installation worked
 If you have the IDE open, close it.
 Now open it again and boot the server.

-Enter the following into the blank text window:
+Enter the following into the blank text window and run it:

     {VOSIM.ar(Impulse.ar(100), 500, 3, 0.99)}.play